 "Many of our readers were unhappy with Jason Todd.
 We weren't certain why or how widespread the discontent was, but we wanted to address it," Kahn told Comics Beat (opens in new tab) in 2018.
 "Rather than autocratically write Jason out of the comics and bring in a new Robin, we thought we'd let our readers weigh in."

 Field, who again had just transitioned from fan to retailer, thought "a Death in the Family" was well-crafted but "morbid".

-Levitz says that the fan participation aspect was alluring for him - and something he has enjoyed since Legion of Super-Heroes ran fan elections for choosing the team's leader.
+Levitz said that the fan participation aspect was alluring for him - and something he has enjoyed since Legion of Super-Heroes ran fan elections for choosing the team's leader.(opens in new tab)